-The best way to ensure that you pass the Chartered Management Accountant exam is to use a great CMA prep course.
+The best way to ensure you pass the Chartered Management Accountant exam is to use a great CMA prep course.
 However, it can be tough to choose one when every CMA course provider claims to be the best option— which is why I looked at 2 of the most popular courses on the market to highlight their similarities and differences.

 Read on to see which course is the better option!